-The day begins at 9.00 am – breakfast with Director/Principal Tutor Gil Jetley.
-Then a 3-4 hour session covering whatever you wish – technical matters, interpretative ideas, even theory.
-If it sounds intense, it is! – but whatever your standard these hours pass all too quickly.
+A typical day begins at 8.30 am – breakfast with Director/Principal Tutor Gil Jetley.
+Then a 4 hour session covering whatever you wish – technical matters, interpretative ideas, even theory.
+It sounds intense and it is – but it’s also light-hearted and whatever your standard you’ll find these hours just fly by.

 We have more than a thousand piano CDs, a selection of DVDs, a small library of music text books, and 50,000 digitized piano scores for reference (some of them extremely rare) – a wealth of musical resources to learn from or to explore just for fun.

-Each evening you are chauffeured to a local restaurant renowned for its atmosphere and regional cooking (all meals are included in course fees).
+Each evening Course Director Gil chauffeurs you to a local restaurant renowned for its atmosphere and regional cooking (all meals are included in course fees).
 An Italian dinner is a feast of multiple courses.
 This is a good chance to get to know your tutor personally, consolidate the day’s lessons, or discuss anything from gardening to space travel!
 Just don’t expect to be back in bed before 23.00!